GLOBAL MARKETS-Global equities waver, oil up as investors weigh Omicron impact | Business

 "It will burn itself out more rapidly because it's easily transmissible, but it's less likely to overwhelm overwhelmed the hospitals, even though arguably Omicron is going to be a headwind for at least the next month."
 While much of the economic optimism has centered on the United States, the main European stock index is up more than 16% so far this year, showing faith in a recovery from the depths of the COVID-19 crisis.

-The MSCI world equity index, which tracks shares in 50 countries, rose 0.01% as it hovered close to a five-week high hit in the previous session.
-Typically, the final five trading days of the year and the first two of the new year are seasonally strong for U.S. stocks.
+The MSCI world equity index, which tracks shares in 50 countries, rose 0.04% as it hovered close to a five-week high hit in the previous session.
+Typically, the year's final five trading days and the first two of the new year are strong for U.S. stocks.
 But low holiday season trading volume exaggerated price moves.

 U.S. crude stocks, gasoline and distillate inventories fell last week, while U.S. oil production rose to the highest since May 2020, Energy Information Administration data showed on Wednesday.
 European government bond yields remained near one-month highs, with Germany's 10-year borrowing costs holding at -0.235% and short-dated U.S. Treasury yields near their highest since March 2020, suggesting that inflation expectations remain elevated.